okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-1-azure-ad/index.md

 ## Tear down the example

-After you have completed the example, you can stop the application and remove the running Docker containers.
+After you complete the example, stop the application and remove the running Docker containers.

 1. In the `okta-server-side-example` directory, stop the current running containers with <kbd>Ctrl</kbd> + <kbd>C</kbd>.